flyerhzm/uniform_notifier/README.md

 if you want to notify by bugsnag, you should install bugsnag first

     gem install bugsnag

+if you want to notify by AppSignal, you should install AppSignal first

+    gem install appsignal

 if you want to notify by slack, you should install slack-notifier first